eclipse-bluechi/bluechi/doc/docs/api/description.md

   * `SetLogLevel(in s log_level)`

-    Set the new log level for hirte-agent by invoking the internal hirte-agent API.
+    Set the new log level for bluechi-agent by invoking the internal bluechi-agent API.

 #### Properties